microsoft/vscode-docs/learn/educators/installers.md

 ## Coding pack for Python

 This coding pack includes everything you need to start coding in Python.

-[Download it on Windows](https://aka.ms/coding-pack-for-python-win) today!
+<a href="https://aka.ms/coding-pack-for-python-win"><button name="windows-python" aria-label="Windows download" role="link">Download - Windows</button></a>

 It will install: